www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-maintain-live-server.md

 * Test security
 * Test legalities and privacy policy.
 ## Open Tasks
-* [ ] Sometimes submitting an optimization does not work.
+* [ ] Sometimes submitting an optimization does not work. -> This was caused by a bug in the LookupManager, when the persisted lookup got enabled.
-    * [ ] Add a test for submitting optimization to the daily test.
+    * [ ] Add a test for submitting optimization to the daily Codeberg CI.
+    * [ ] Create test for lookup manager.
 * [ ] Create UI tester for text editor as well, in order to test both.
 * [ ] Execute more test at once, in order to have a better load test on production.
 * [ ] Synchronize Playwright in Container created by `network.execute` and in Network Bom,